Erdogan, Putin remotely start nuclear reactor construction

 Russia is building Turkey’s first nuclear power plant on the Mediterranean coast in Mersin province.
 The two countries signed a cooperation agreement in 2010 and began construction in 2018.

+Last summer, Turkey announced that it had discovered 405 billion cubic meters of natural gas in the Black Sea, and is prospecting for hydrocarbon resources in the Eastern Mediterranean amid tensions with Greece and Cyprus over maritime rights.

-Turkey is largely dependent on power imports.
-Energy Minister Fatih Donmez, said the plant would fulfill about 10% of domestic electricity needs.
+Energy Minister Fatih Donmez, said the Akkuyu plant would fulfill about 10% of domestic electricity needs.
+Erdogan said the share of locally produced and renewable energy resources has reached 63.7% in established power networks.

 Erdogan said the first reactor would become operational in 2023, to coincide with the centennial of the modern Turkish state.
 A total of four reactors are planned.